Thank you for being one of our most loyal readers. Please consider supporting community journalism by subscribing.

 In a few years, Peppers is a sure bet to be a first-ballot selection to the Pro Football Hall of Fame.

-“What’s so crazy is that I thought he could everything he did, which isn’t really crazy,” said Southern Nash head football coach Brian Foster, who was an assistant coach when Peppers played for the Firebirds from 1995 to 1997.
+“What’s so crazy is that I thought he could do everything he did, which isn’t really crazy,” said Southern Nash head football coach Brian Foster, who was an assistant coach when Peppers played for the Firebirds from 1995-97.
 “I really thought he could.
 He’s unique and different, didn’t mind working, just had all kinds of ability.
 If he could stay healthy in the right situation, he could be successful.
 He was fortunate in all that.
 He was in good situations and stayed healthy.
 He did a lot of good things.”

 Ray Davis, the head coach of the Firebirds when Peppers played, remembers him as a 6-foot-4, 225-pound ninth-grader who didn’t play football.
-Davis said that Peppers played at Southern Nash Middle then, for whatever reason, didn’t come out for the sport as a freshman at Southern Nash High.
+Davis said Peppers played at Southern Nash Middle then, for whatever reason, didn’t come out for the sport as a freshman at Southern Nash High.

-“Of course, that puzzled me but I never tried to force anything on anybody,” he recalled how he saw Peppers at track practice one day “triple-jumping 37 foot.”
+“Of course, that puzzled me, but I never tried to force anything on anybody,” he recalled how he saw Peppers at track practice one day “triple-jumping 37 foot.”

 “I approached him and said, ‘Julius, you know, you ought to be playing football and if you’ll just come out and play, I promise you one day you’ll be in the NFL football hall of fame,’” Davis said.
 “All you’ve got to do is what your coaches ask you to do and work hard and he said he would try.
 That’s where it started, I guess.”

-Peppers was primarily a ball carrier for the Firebirds, although he did play defensive end.
+Peppers was primarily a ball-carrier for the Firebirds, although he did play defensive end.
 At 6-7, 250 pounds by the time he was a senior, Peppers was a load for opposing defenders to bring down.
 He ran for 3,501 yards and 38 touchdowns in three varsity seasons at Southern Nash.

 “As a high school team, we felt he could help us more at running back,” Davis said.
 “He was an athlete who could handle the ball.
 He wasn’t clumsy.
 The biggest thing with Julius is I think he was always afraid he was going to hurt somebody.
 He may have held back at times when he could just have been a really dominant player.”